2017-2018 Assigned TopicsThe assigned topics for the five digital competitions for the 2017-2018 club season are:

 Due to lack of participation in the non-competitive submission option offered to members for our competition/evaluations in 2016-17, the “evaluation only” option will not be offered in 2017-18.

-There are three categories in each digital competition/evaluation: Assigned Topic, Pictorial (Photographer’s Choice) and Natural Things.
+There are three categories in each digital competition/evaluation: Pictorial (Photographer’s Choice), Natural Things and an Assigned Topic.

 Number of Images: Members may submit up to 4 images for each digital competition/evaluation with no more than 3 in any one category.